Vizzuality/trase/README.md

 In the transition period as work on changing the database schema continues, new tables are living in a separate `revamp` schema (~namespace), whereas the default `public` schema still contains the old tables.
 This means we can work on both schemas as necessary.

-The base version of the database at this point is:

 To migrate the database:

-1. TEMPORARILY comment out `schema_search_path: "public"` in `config/database.yml`
-2. run `bundle exec rake db:migrate` to create revamped database objects
+1. run `bundle exec rake db:migrate` to create revamped database objects
-3. run the queries in `db/revamp_cleanup.sql` to remove duplicates from the original database
+2. run the queries in `db/revamp_cleanup.sql` to remove duplicates from the original database
-4. run `bundle exec rake db:revamp:copy` to copy data between old and new structure
+3. run `bundle exec rake db:revamp:copy` to copy data between old and new structure
-5. `bundle exec rake db:revamp:doc:sql`
+4. `bundle exec rake db:revamp:doc:sql`
-6. ideally after running all this you shouldn't have any changes on the structure.sql file, other than PostgreSQL version in some cases
+5. ideally after running all this you shouldn't have any changes on the structure.sql file, other than PostgreSQL version in some cases
-7. you can now uncomment `schema_search_path` in `config/database.yml`

 Schema documentation is generated directly from the database and requires the following steps: